idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

    English and certainly don't want to listen to me insist that my `hovercraft is full of eels`_.

-I'm not multi-lingual expert, indeed barely competent in one language, so some of the nuance may be lost on me.
+I'm not multi-lingual expert, indeed barely literate in one language, so some of the nuance of multi-character set handling may be lost on me.
 We're choosing Unicode_ (arguably ISO10646_) because of its name familiarity, even if the actual implementation is less familiar to everyone.

 The broad thrust of Unicode is to allocate a *code point*, an integer, to the most common characters and support several combining code